sa-y-an/youtubeSearch/README.md

 ## Main Architecture and Process

-- On starting of the server, it calls a function which starts only once
+- On starting of the server, it calls a function which runs only once
 - The function first caches all present ids in Redis
 - Then it creates a cron job that calls the youtube api in the background
 - If a new video is found which is not in the redis cache its id is pushed in Redis and its info in DB